Volume 02 — 2026A Bread-First Stand Mixer

 practice.

-Built for it.
+Revolution is built for it.

 The Revolution Mixer is the high-torque, twelve-inch-footprint stand mixer engineered for home bakers who would rather make four loaves than apologize for one.
 Fifty years of bowl-bottom drive engineering, refined for the modern kitchen.